 You may be surprised by how many people buy hemp products.
 One of the appeals of hemp is that it can be used in a wide variety of different manners, all of them yielding different products as a result.
+Hemp paper, hemp seeds, hemp oil, hemp fibers, hemp extracts, hemp protein, hemp plastic, hemp fuel, and a varieties of products made from hemp are gaining popularity as the hemp plant is becoming more accepted in our culture.
+Consuming hemp has a variety of benefits.
 Furthermore, hemp is more broadly legal than cannabis, though its production itself is a slightly trickier issue.

 1. Hemp Seeds and Hemp Seed Oil

-Believe it or not, you can consume both hemp seeds and hemp seed oil.
+Believe it or not, you can consume both hemp seeds and cold pressed hemp oil.
 These are the types of products that distributors may want to buy bulk hemp for, as they can be used in several different recipes.
-Hemp seeds are known for being quite nutritious and easy to eat and are often consumed by athletes due to how clean they are.
+Hemp seeds are known for being quite nutritious and easy to eat and are often consumed by athletes due to how clean they are and eating hemp seeds have many digestive and nutritional benefits.
+Hemp seeds for consumption come from industrial hemp and each plant can produce thousands of seeds.
 They can be compared to flax seeds and chia seeds in terms of their texture and nutty flavor, and they presumably could be used to substitute for those seeds in different recipes.

 Yes, believe it or not, hemp has been converted into perfume as well.
 The benefits of these types of perfume are manifold, so it’s no wonder that wholesale hemp flowers are sometimes converted into them.
 Hemp flowers naturally contain tiny concentrations of extremely potent aromatic oils called terpenes.
 These terpenes smell amazing, are often compared to cloves, and have a diverse flavor profile as well.